-Turkey's economy remains vulnerable to external shocks, including global economic weakness.
-Although Turkey's growth dynamics are to some extent dependent upon domestic demand, Turkey is also dependent upon foreign trade and, thus, a significant decline in the economic growth of any of Turkey's major trading partners, such as the EU, could have an adverse impact on Turkey's balance of trade and adversely affect Turkey's economic growth.
-In 2015, exports to the EU decreased by 7% in U.S. Dollar terms due to the decline in the euro against the U.S. Dollar (source: Turkstat).
-Regional conflicts and sanctions implemented by Russia against Turkey as a result of the conflict in Syria have negatively affected Turkey's exports, with its exports to its neighboring countries in the south falling significantly.
-See "-Terrorism and Conflicts" below.
-While diversification in the export markets has partially offset the negative impact of declines in demand from certain countries, the EU remains Turkey's largest export market.
-A decline in demand for imports from the EU, Russia or neighboring countries could have a material adverse effect on Turkish exports and Turkey's economic growth and result in an increase in Turkey's current account deficit.
+Turkey's economy remains vulnerable to external shocks, including the current global economic weakness.
+Although Turkey's growth dynamics are to some extent dependent upon domestic demand, Turkey is also dependent upon trade with Europe and a significant decline in the economic growth of any of Turkey's major trading partners, such as the EU, could have an adverse impact on Turkey's balance of trade and adversely affect Turkey's economic growth.
+Turkey has diversified its export markets in recent years, but the EU remains Turkey's largest export market.
+A decline in demand for imports from the EU could have a material adverse effect on Turkish exports and Turkey's economic growth.

-Investors' interest in Turkey might be negatively affected by events in other emerging markets or the global economy in general (for example, volatility in the emerging markets, monetary policies in the United States and the eurozone, continued violence in Syria and Iraq or a slowdown in China's growth).
-In December 2015, the U.S. Federal Reserve raised the U.S. federal funds rate by 0.25%.
-While the impact of any future rate increase is uncertain, this initial step towards normalization reduced some volatility, permitting the Turkish Lira and certain other emerging market currencies to appreciate.
-In the first quarter of 2016, the Turkish Lira appreciated against the U.S. Dollar by 2.6% on a nominal basis.
-An increase in the perceived risks associated with investing in emerging economies could adversely affect the Turkish economy, and the investors' interests in the Notes (and thus their market price) might be subject to fluctuations that might not necessarily be related to economic conditions in Turkey or the financial performance of the Group.
+Investors' interest in Turkey might be negatively affected by events in other emerging markets or the global economy in general (for example, the recent global market crisis or monetary policies in the United States).
+An increase in the perceived risks associated with investing in emerging economies could adversely affect the Turkish economy, and the Notes might be subject to fluctuations in price that might not necessarily be related to economic conditions in Turkey or the financial performance of the Group.
 In addition, because international investors' reactions to the events occurring in one emerging market country sometimes appear to demonstrate a "contagion" effect, in which an entire region or class of investment is disfavored by international investors, Turkey could be adversely affected by negative economic or financial developments in other emerging market countries.
 While the impact of the recent global financial crisis on Turkey was relatively limited, Turkey has been adversely affected by such contagion effects on a number of occasions in the past, including following the financial crises in 1994 and 2000 to 2001.
-Similar developments can be expected to affect the Turkish economy in the future, which might, in turn, have an adverse impact on the prices of obligations of Turkish capital markets issuances, including the Notes.
+Similar developments can be expected to affect the Turkish economy in the future, which could, in turn, have an adverse impact on prices of obligations of Turkish capital markets issuances, including the Notes.

-Political Developments - The Group's business, financial condition and/or results of operations are subject to changes in the government and political environment
+Political Developments - The Group's business, financial condition and/or results of operations are subject to the changes in the government and political environment

-Negative changes in the government and political environment, including the inability of the Turkish government to devise or implement appropriate economic programs, might adversely affect the stability of the Turkish economy and, in turn, the Group's business, financial condition and/or results of operations.
+Negative changes in the government and political environment, including the inability of the government to devise or implement appropriate economic programs, might adversely affect the stability of the Turkish economy and, in turn, the Group's business, financial condition and/or results of operations.
 Unstable coalition governments have been common, and Turkey has had numerous, short-lived governments, with political disagreements frequently resulting in early elections, which has resulted in political and economic uncertainty.

 Beginning in 2013, Turkish politics have been particularly volatile, with political protests and disputes affecting market and economic conditions.
-Such political instability and related events, including investigations, might have resulted in increased perceptions of political risk for investors and companies operating in Turkey.
-These circumstances, which coincided with the U.S. Federal Reserve's decision to reduce monthly asset purchases, contributed to significant declines in the value of the Turkish stock market and the Turkish Lira.
-While these circumstances have receded and the Bank's management does not believe that these events have had a material long-term negative impact on Turkey's economy or the Group's business, financial condition and/or results of operation, it is possible that these or other political circumstances might have such a result and/or a negative impact on investors' perception of Turkey, the strength of the Turkish economy and/or the value and/or price of an investment in the Notes.
+These recent circumstances, which coincided with the U.S. Federal Reserve's decision to reduce monthly asset purchases, contributed to significant declines in the value of the Turkish stock market and the Turkish Lira.
+While these circumstances have receded and the Bank's management does not believe that these events have had a material long-term negative impact on Turkey's economy or the Group's business, financial condition and/or results of operation, it is possible that these or other political circumstances could have such a result and/or a negative impact on investors' perception of Turkey, the strength of the Turkish economy and/or the value and/or price of an investment in the Notes.